andifalk/spring-basics-training/lab-14/README.md

-# Lab 14: Unit and Integration Tests
+# Lab 14: Spring Security
-In this lab we add several tests to the implementation we have done so far in the previous labs.
+In this lab we add security to the implementation we have done so far in the previous labs (the RESTful service on top of the data access layer).

-After completing this lab you should know how to test typical spring web applications on different layers using unit and integration tests.
+After completing this lab you should know how to configure spring security for typical web applications.
-To support this spring defines several test slices (e.g. *@DataJpaTest* or *@WebMvcTest*).
+This includes authentication and authorization (web and method layer).

 ## Initial code

-There _initial_ project contains the spring boot application from previous lab with the RESTful service and data access layer secured by spring security.
+There _initial_ project contains the spring boot application from previous lab with the RESTful service and data access layer.

 In the _complete_ project you find the spring boot project containing a now secured RESTful service on top of the data access layer with following classes/files: